 Foliage: Heart-shaped.
 Patterned.
 Ivy-like.
 Smooth or toothed edge.

 Tubers: 1 to 2 inches (3 to 5 cm).
-Top of the tuber should be at soil surface level.
+Top of the tuber should be at soil surface level, or about 1.25 cm (1/2 inch) below.
+Add thin layer of leaves to help keep moisture in and to create a humid atmosphere.
 Spacing 6 to 8 inches (15 to 20 cm).

 Seeds: 1/4 inch (6 mm).
 Seeds should first be soaked for one day.

-Seed: Method 1: Seeds should first be sown into flats in the autumn.
+Seed: Method 1: Seeds should first be sown into flats containing potting soil in the autumn.
 Next sink the flat into the ground in an area that offers shade, preferably close to a wall that faces north.
 Provide a glass/plastic covering.
 Keep an eye on the flats to ensure that the soil remains moist.
-Bring the flats indoors at the beginning of spring and keep at 60°F (16°C).
+Bring the flats indoors at the beginning of spring and keep at 60 to 65°F (16 to 18°C).

 Seed: Method 2: Sow seeds in a moist growing medium in flats, wrap in a large plastic bag, then stratify by refrigeration for three weeks.
 Next bury the flat as described above.
 Once seedlings emerge transplant them to their final location.

-Requirements and care: Full sunlight or partial shade.
+Requirements and care: Partial shade to full shade; some species can grow in full sun.
 Good drainage.
-Limy soil, very rich.
+Limy soil, ideally a very rich organic soil.
 Keep soil cool.
 Regular watering when growing.
 Top dressing of leaf mold should be applied towards the end of summer.
 Winter mulch.
 Propagate: by dividing towards the end of summer.

-Miscellaneous: Cyclamen gets the name sowbread as they are a favoured food of swine.
+Miscellaneous: The Cyclamen plant gets the name sowbread as it is a favored food of swine.
 Attractive to Gothic moths.